De La Rue steps up cost-cutting to counter tough banknote market

-LONDON Currency printer De La Rue (DLAR.L) stepped up its cost-cutting drive on Wednesday after increasing competition and order delays pushed its full-year revenue down 8 percent in the tough banknote market.
+LONDON May 29 Currency printer De La Rue stepped up its cost-cutting drive on Wednesday after increasing competition and order delays pushed its full-year revenue down 8 percent in the tough banknote market.

 The firm said that it would now aim to make annual savings of 40 million pounds under its 'Improvement Plan' in the 2013/14 year, 10 million higher than its original target.